Caitlin Cosper / November 9th, 2020

 The world continues to change, and so does the way we get energy.
 In Texas, oil, natural gas and coal have been the main sources of energy because, historically, they’ve been cheap and plentiful.
 However, concerns over rising costs and dwindling supplies have caused many in the state to rely more seriously on renewable energy sources.
 For Texas, the best green energy source is wind.

-The mix of ideal conditions, in combination with the persistence of former Texas Gov. Rick Perry, now U.S. secretary of energy, turned Texas into a wind power giant.
-Today, Texas is the top producer of wind energy in the United States, at times supplying up to 50 percent of the state’s electricity.
+The mix of ideal conditions, in combination with the persistence of former Texas Gov. Rick Perry, former U.S. secretary of energy, turned Texas into a wind power giant.
+At times, wind generates up to 50 percent of the state’s electricity.

 Texas is uniquely situated in the national energy system because its grid is self-contained within the state.
 Since power lines never cross state borders, the Texas government only must work with itself to establish energy regulation and change.